dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-I have now finished the letters.
-I changed the default to the three triangles used to make each letter and number.
-I decided to get rid of the background and having no fill in two of the triangles.
-I tried to keep a rule of having one filled triangle in each letter and if possible use it in the middle of the letter.
-I also made it so that the letters now transition better.
+I have now finished all letters, numbers and made a symbol.
+I changed it so now that the triangles all have no fill.
+I also made new rules.
+One being that if two triangles are symmetrical, they must overlap.
+Another rule is if a side of a triangle touches another side of a triangle, then the triangle that is not the base of the shape, must cross over to the next side of the base shape.
+The only time it can’t cross is if a point is touching a side of a triangle.
+I plan on renaming my parameters so they are easier to decipher.

 Parameters per letter: